viraj-khatavkar/virajkhatavkar.com/storage/articles/1-understanding-the-fire-movement.md

 ## Types of FIRE

-Within the FIRE movment there are many different approaches to follow.
+Within the FIRE movement there are many different approaches to follow.
 Here are the most popular of them:

 ***Fat FIRE*** - People who want to splurge on some luxuries in their retirement follow Fat Fire.
 It is recommended that we save around 45-50 times our annual expenses to follow this strategy.